Kellog99/GNN/README.md

 # Graph Neural Networks (GNNs) and Diffusion Models Introduction

 Welcome to the repository!
-In this project, we explore the significance of Graph Neural Networks (GNNs) and their connection with diffusion models on graphs.
-Understanding and leveraging the power of GNNs is crucial in various domains, ranging from social network analysis to recommendation systems, biology, and beyond.
-This README aims to provide a brief overview of why GNNs are important and how they are connected to diffusion models on graphs.
+This project of mine is centered on exploring the expressivity Graph Neural Networks (GNNs) and their connection with diffusion models on graphs.
+The idea of this repo is to have a unique library for multi multi-dimensional (or even unidimensional, i.e. autoregressive) timeseries regression.
+Up to now the model that have been implemented are
+* GLSTM one shot prediction
+* GLSTM seq2seq prediction

+Future release will have
+* GCLSTM one shot prediction
+* GCLSTM seq2seq prediction
+* ARIMA
+* ARMA

 ## Why GNNs?
 ### 1. Graph Representation